H$_2$ and CO$_2$ Network Strategies for the European Energy System: Introduction

 \section{Introduction}

 The transition to a climate-neutral European economy is a pressing challenge that demands coordinated action across various energy sectors.
 While management of both carbon dioxide (\carbon{}) and hydrogen (\hydrogen{}) is considered a critical component of this transition, a gap exists in understanding how new hydrogen infrastructure effectively interacts with carbon management technologies, including carbon capture, transport, storage, utilization, and sequestration.
 Hydrogen is being considered in several industries that are not eligible for electrification.
 It offers an efficient way to transport and store energy over long distances and periods and can be produced from electrolysis or steam methane reforming (SMR), for example.
-Captured carbon can be stored in geological formations to extract it from the atmosphere permanently, a process known as carbon sequestration (CS).
-Additionally, carbon can be combined with hydrogen to produce carbonaceous fuels, such as synthetic kerosene for aviation, synthetic methanol for shipping or synthetic methane for industrial feedstock.
-We jointly refer to the production of these carbonaceous fuels as Carbon Utilization (CU).
+Captured carbon can be stored in geological formations permanently, a process known as carbon sequestration (CS).
+Additionally, carbon can be combined with hydrogen to produce carbonaceous fuels, such as synthetic kerosene for aviation, synthetic methanol for shipping or synthetic methane for industrial feedstock or synthetic naphtha as a feedstock for high value chemicals.
+The production of these carbonaceous fuels is jointly referred to as Carbon Utilization (CU).
 Carbon can be effectively captured from industrial processes and the combustion of biomass, fossil fuels, or synthetic carbonaceous fuels through point-source carbon capture (CC) techniques, or harvested from the atmosphere using direct air capture (DAC).
-Both \carbon{} and \hydrogen{} networks are likely to play a crucial role in the cost-effective integration of these technologies to enable net-zero economies.
+Both \carbon{} and \hydrogen{} networks are likely to play a crucial role in the cost-effective integration of these carbon management technologies to enable net-zero economies.